 Students must complete their financial arrangements no later than one week prior to the start of the term/semester.
 Students who do not make financial arrangements one week prior to the start of the term/semester will be assessed a fee of \$100.
 Students who have not made financial arrangements after 30 days from one week prior to the term/semester will be assessed an additional \$200.
+Students living on campus must complete their financial arrangements no later than 30 days prior to the start of the term/semester.
+Students living on campus who fail to make arrangements 30 days prior to the start of the term/semester will lose their confirmed space and moved to a "pending" list.
 Financial arrangements include payment in full or enrollment in a payment plan.
 The university offers the payment options listed below, which must be completed at the time of registration.

 - 1. Payment in Full.
-Tuition, room, board, and any other fees are payable at the time of registration. - Deferred Payment Plans.
+Tuition, room, board, and any other fees are payable at the time of registration. - 2.
+Deferred Payment Plans.
 Payment plans are available for courses lasting six weeks or more.
 Short-term courses of up to five weeks in length must be paid in full one week prior to the term.
 All deferred payment plans require the completion of a formal written agreement.
 If the student is listed as a dependent on another's income tax return, or is under 18 years of age, a cosigner is required on the agreement.
 No student is allowed to register for a semester/term if there is an overdue debt from a previous semester or term.